alessiakz/WalkabilityByHealthOutcomes/README.md

 This is a project for NRG 741: Big Data Analytics in Healthcare.

-This is a work in progress!
+Please note that this is a work in progress!
 Come back later to view the final product.

 ## Links to Original Data: